 - If the size argument is less than or equal to 4, the value argument is truncated to size bytes, and emitted with the appropriate endianness for the target.
-The assembler does not emit a diagnostic if value is truncated in this case. - If the size argument is greater than 4, the value is emitted as a 4-byte value with the appropriate endianness, in 4 bytes of the allocated memory with the lowest addresses.
+The assembler does not emit a diagnostic if value is truncated in this case. - If the size argument is greater than 4, the value is emitted as a 4-byte value with the appropriate endianness.
+The value is emitted in the 4 bytes of the allocated memory with the lowest addresses.
 The remaining bytes in the allocated memory are then filled with zeroes.
 In this case, the assembler does emit a diagnostic if the value is truncated.